Filter by Category:

 Access Free Download for 20 Ways to Develop an Idea

 As you teach each strategy, reveal short excerpts or passages from picture books to show students the detail in action.
-To just tell them to use prepositional phrases, onomatopoeia words, comparisons, or number details isn’t enough.
+Just telling them to use prepositional phrases, onomatopoeia words, comparisons, or number details isn’t enough.
 Students may need to see several examples of these elements in context to better understand how they can utilize them in their own writing.
 Students always need to see the strategy before they can successfully implement it.

-After teaching students ways to add details and showing them several examples in anchor papers or picture books, have students apply these different strategies in their own writings.
-Give kids ample opportunity to use colored pens and go into old writings and play with inserting a variety of details.
+Give kids ample opportunity to play with these details by returning to previous writings.
 If students can’t insert a prepositional phrase as an afterthought, they can’t do it as an initial thought.
-If they can’t develop an idea using sensory details and comparisons as an afterthought, they won’t be able to do it off-the-cuff in a new first draft.
+If they can’t develop an idea using sensory details and comparisons as an afterthought, they won’t be able to do it off the cuff in a new first draft.